SuchtBunker/.github/profile/readme.md

 ## Bugs
 If you find any issues/bugs with our addons you may create an issue in the addons repository.\
 Maybe we'll take a look.

+## Language
+All of our addons are written in German.
+If you need any other language and have some spare time, feel free to add some kind of localization functionality to our addons.